 An MPRE score of 75 or higher is required to receive a Certificate of Eligibility to Practice Law, and Georgia does not impose an expiration date on MPRE scores.
 You may take the Bar Examination even if you have not yet passed the MPRE, but you will not receive your Certification of Eligibility until your passing MPRE score is received.
 For more information about MPRE requirements, click here.Back to TOP

 DO YOU ACCEPT TRANSFERRED MBE SCORES?

-No. Georgia does not accepted transferred MBE scores.
-If you are eligible to sit for the one-day Attorneys’ examination, you will be assigned a score of 135 on the MBE portion.
-A total score of 270 is required to pass.Back to FAQ
+No, Georgia does not accepted transferred MBE scores.
+If you are eligible to sit for the one-day Attorneys’ Examination, you will be assigned a score of 135 on the MBE portion.
+A total score of 270 is required to pass.Back to TOP

 WILL YOU TRANSFER MY MBE SCORE TO ANOTHER STATE?